lbovet/el4j/el4j/maven/helpers/packer/src/main/env/README.txt

  * Follow the steps in the file external/applications/templates/gui/README.txt

 To start with the web application template (due to proprietary technology, this is only available within ELCA)
- * Download http://leaffy.elca.ch/java/el4j/templates/web-template-1.1.3.zip and unzip it to el4j/web-template
+ * Download the latest web-template-[version].zip from http://leaffy.elca.ch/java/el4j/templates/ and unzip it to el4j/web-template
  * Open a cygwin console and go to el4j/web-template, where the template is located.
  * Type mvn clean install to install the template.
  * cd web/war
- * Type in the command mvn db:prepareDB cargo:undeploy cargo:deploy cargo:start to prepare the database and deploy the template to tomcat
+ * Type in the command mvn db:prepare cargo:undeploy cargo:deploy cargo:start to prepare the database and deploy the template to tomcat
  * Open your browser and go to the webpage http://localhost:8080/web-template-web/
  * More info: http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/WebApplicationTemplate